 Plan Description.
 Carroll County, Mississippi, contributes to the Public Employees' Retirement System of Mississippi (PERS), a cost-sharing, multiple-employer, defined benefit pension plan.
 PERS provides retirement and disability benefits, annual cost-of-living adjustments and death benefits to plan members and beneficiaries.
-Benefit provisions are established by state law and may be amended only by the State of Mississippi Legislature.
+Plan provisions and the Board of Trustees' authority to determine contribution rates are established by Miss.
+Code Ann.
+Section 25-11-1 et seq., (1972, as amended) and may be amended only by the State Mississippi Legislature.
 PERS issues a publicly available financial report that includes financial statements and required supplementary information.
-That information may be obtained by writing to Public Employees'
+That information may be obtained by writing to Public Employees' Retirement

-Retirement System, PERS Building 429 Mississippi Street, Jackson, MS 39201-1005 or by Calling 1-800-444-PERS.
+System, PERS Building 429 Mississippi Street, Jackson, MS 39201-1005 or by Calling 1-800-444-PERS.